The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Free Will

 We are not bad persons.
-God created us as good beings to share in His great glory through our free will.
+God created us as good beings to share in His great love through our free will.
 Yet because of what theology calls Original Sin we find ourselves separated from a full knowledge of God—and from genuine love.
 After all, if we really knew love we wouldn’t step all over others and use them as objects for our own satisfaction, would we?

 You could program your computer to say, “I love you” every morning when you turn it on, but that synthesized message wouldn’t be love, would it?
 A computer simply does what it is told to do, and, philosophically, if you cannot say “No” your saying “Yes” is meaningless.